-The fellowship is a 12-month paid program designed to train future association executives.
-The fellow(s) will be immersed in all aspects of non-profit management, working closely with ASHP senior leadership and staff in all areas of the organization.
+The fellowship is a 12-month paid program designed to develop future association executives.
+The fellow(s) will be immersed in all aspects of not-for-profit management, working closely with ASHP senior leadership and staff in all areas of the organization.
 In addition to learning about association management, fellow(s) develop their leadership and communication skills, problem solving techniques, and professional growth.

 Is the fellowship equivalent to an ASHP accredited pharmacy residency?

 The fellowship focuses on refining leadership abilities and executive skills across a not-for-profit association.
 For this reason, it differs from PGY-1 or PGY-2 pharmacy residency training, which primarily focuses on direct patient care